Bio724/Bio724-Lecture-Notes/lecture-awk-bash/awk.md

     awk -F "\t" `{print "There are", NF, "fields in line", FNR}` yeast_features.txt
     ```

-* Field separators -- both the input field seperator (`FS`) and the output field separator (`OFS`) can be specified in an Awk program.
+* Field separators -- both the input field separator (`FS`) and the output field separator (`OFS`) can be specified in an Awk program.
 This is usually done in a `BEGIN` rule:

-  * `firstlast_csv.awk` -- outputs first and last fields of input file in CSV separated fileds
+  * `firstlast_csv.awk` -- outputs first and last fields of input file in CSV separated fields

     ```awk
     BEGIN {